vietnd69/dst-api-webdocs/docs/api-vanilla/components/cookable.md

 - `Stackable` - Cooking may affect stack size or properties
 - `Inventoryitem` - The cooked item becomes a new inventory item

+## See also

+- [Burnable Component](burnable.md) - For items that can catch fire
+- [Edible Component](edible.md) - For food properties that change when cooked
+- [Perishable Component](perishable.md) - For spoilage rates of cooked items
+- [Stackable Component](stackable.md) - For stacking cooked items
+- [Recipes](../recipes/cooking.md) - For cooking recipe definitions

 ## Example: Creating a Cookable Item

 ```lua